You’re already running a healthcare center staffed with medical professionals.

 Get Moving!
-Activities Specifically For Seniors
+Holistic Health Activities Specifically For Seniors

 Creative Outings for Holistic Health and Wellness

-Make sure to offer waist high garden beds to reduce the need for stooping or kneeling.
-Creating this space will take some investment, but building materials for raised beds are relatively cheap compared to the benefits your residents may get.
-People who engage in the program will bring years of gardening knowledge to the table and it also gives them an easy activity that yields concrete results.
-Seeing the fruit of your labors is one thing; seeing actual fruit that can be enjoyed by staff and resident alike is something else entirely.
+Creating a green space requires a small investment but building materials for raised beds are worth the investment, thanks to the benefits your residents will receive.
+Seniors will bring years of gardening knowledge they’ll be happy to share.
+A garden provides an easy activity with concrete results.
+Seeing the fruit of your labors is one thing; seeing actual fruits and vegetables that can be enjoyed by staff and residents alike is something else entirely.

-Health Makes Wealth
+Holistic Health Makes Wealth